Allegheny-Computer-Science-112-S2018/cs112-S2018-practical2-starter/README.md

 additional tests set by the [GatorGrader tool](https://github.com/gkapfham/gatorgrader).
-GatorGrader will also check that your program performs the correct computation and produces the expected output for calls to all of the method that compute summary statistics.
+GatorGrader will also check that your program performs the correct computation and produces the expected output for calls to all of the methods that compute summary statistics.
 More details about the GatorGrader checks are included later in this document and in the carefully formatted assignment sheet.